filmil/bazel_local_nix/README.md

 under Linux.
 So if you are on Windows or Mac, ... or Fuchsia for that matter, sorry.

+## The appeal of using nix in bazel builds

+Ostensibly, nix allows you to have a predictable development environment in which to run bazel.

 ## The problem with nix

 If you are not ready to commit to using nix everywhere, you are stuck.